YoustinaZak/Uart_Stm32/README.md

 # Uart_Stm32
-Simple Uart program that stores user's name and responds to the user with Hello *their name*
+Simple Uart program that stores user's name and responds to the user with Hello *their name* using Uart interrupt